LPHS Cavalier Cord Program

 You are responsible for arriving at the given location on time, wearing the proper clothing, and respecting all the rules and regulations of the agencies and organizations with whom you are volunteering.

-ACCOUNTABILITY Document all work and make sure to secure the signature of the supervising adult on the documentation form.
-These forms are available at the Greeter’s Desk and from Mrs. Anderson in the Dean’s Office.
+Document all work and make sure to secure the signature of the supervising adult on the documentation form.
+These forms are available at the Greeter’s Desk.
 All school service hours, i.e. runners, teachers’/coaches’ helpers, must be validated by the school staff member who is supervising the student.
 School service hours are limited to 25 per year.